kbao24/rc1023-code-solutions/javascript-and-json/javascript-and-json-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is JSON?
+  JSON is a format called JavaScript Object Notation that lets you store and transport data.
 - What are serialization and deserialization?

 - Why are serialization and deserialization useful?